dfabulich/webgl-page-curl/README.md

 If you find another/better way to take a screenshot instead of `html2canvas`, feel free to use it, passing your screenshot to the `curl()` function.

-### Prerequisite: Ensure the parent element is a curl container
+### Prerequisite: Ensure the parent element either is the `document.body` or `documentElement`, or has `position: relative`

-The element you're curling must have a "curl container" parent element.
-The parent can either be the `document.body` or any element with `position: relative`.

-(If the parent isn't the body, then parent element must use `position: relative`, because we'll position the curl `<canvas>` with `position: absolute` relative to your element's parent.)
+Once we capture the screenshot, we'll create a `<canvas>` next to the curling element, with `position: absolute; left: 0; top: 0;`.

+Despite the name `absolute`, a `position: absolute` element "is positioned relative to its closest positioned ancestor."

+If you're animating the `document.body` or `documentElement`, the `<canvas>` will appear at the top-left corner of the screen, which is probably what you want.
+If you're animating another element, its parent element must have `position: relative`, to ensure that the `<canvas>` appears directly on top of it.

 # Curling the page